nomanpathan485/hotel-room-standardizer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is intended to be licensed under the MIT License.
+A `LICENSE` file has not yet been added to the repository — please add one before publishing or accepting external contributions.

 ---